A journalist is wrongly imprisoned for 118 days...

 Favourite TV Shows

 Though many film buffs deal exclusively in movies, I’m just as keen on television.
 And when I say television, I don’t mean Eastenders and Hollyoaks.
-Like my movie choices, these aren’t predictable critic’s choices, just my own favourites.
-Don’t get me wrong, I’ve seen the likes of The Wire and The Sopranos from start to finish – and really enjoyed them.
-But, at the moment, my all-time personal favourite TV shows are:
+Like my movie choices, these aren’t predictable critic’s choices, just my own personal favourites.
+As time goes by these might change, but at the moment my favourite TV shows are:

 Lost (2004 – 2010)